stevensshlee-svg/Active-Directory-Home-Lab/Ticket Simulation/Ticket #1: User cannot create a file/README.md

 * Error: "you need permission to perform this action"

 ## Environment / Context
-Because the issue involved file creation, the investigation focused on permission-related configurations.
+Because the issue involved file creation, the investigation focused on permission related configurations.
 - Windows Server 2019 Domain Controller
 - Shared folder hosted on the Domain Controller
 - Share-level permissions configured